oors/oors/packages/oors-graphql/src/decorators/readme.md

 ---

-`withSchema(argsSchema)` - validates the arguments against a specified JSON schema using [ajv](https://github.com/epoberezkin/ajv).
+`withJSONSchema(argsSchema)` - validates the arguments against a specified JSON schema using [ajv](https://github.com/epoberezkin/ajv).

 `withArgs(argsTransformer)` - remaps the arguments to the result of `argsTransformer` function.
 The